murzabaevb/levelplot/README.md

 # Signal Level Plotter
-A flexible Python class for creating clean, professional signal level visualizations using Matplotlib.
-This tool is designed for plotting signal levels as thick horizontal lines with centered labels, perfect for visualizing time-based signal data across multiple charts.
+A flexible Python class for creating signal level visualizations using Matplotlib.
+This tool is designed for plotting signal levels as thick horizontal lines with centered labels, perfect for visualizing frequency- or time-based signal data across multiple charts.

 ## Features
 - Multiple Chart Support: Create separate subplots for each unique chart identifier